-Dr. Glenn Fleisig was introduced to the field of sports biomechanics while attending MIT.
-After graduating, Fleisig volunteered as a research intern at the U.S. Olympic Training Center, where he met up-and-coming sports medicine doctor Jim Andrews.
+Dr. Glenn Fleisig, Ph.D., grew up in New York as a big baseball fan with an aptitude for math and science.
+While attending MIT (across the Charles River from this seminar), he discovered the field of sports biomechanics for combining his interests.
+After graduating from MIT, Fleisig volunteered as a research intern at the U.S. Olympic Training Center, where he met up-and-coming sports medicine doctor Jim Andrews.
 The two men shared a passion to understand and prevent injuries in baseball and other sports.
 Fleisig earned graduate degrees from Washington University and UAB.
 In 1987, Dr. Andrews opened the American Sports Medicine Institute and hired Dr. Fleisig to head up the research.
 During the past 25 years, Dr. Fleisig has published over 100 scientific articles, worked with thousands of athletes including from 20 Major League Baseball teams, appeared in countless television, print, and online stories, and presented his work all over the world.
 Dr. Fleisig is also the pitching safety consultant for Little League Baseball and a member of USA Baseball’s Safety Committee.

 Vince Gennaro is the author of Diamond Dollars: The Economics of Winning in Baseball, the President of SABR, and a consultant to MLB teams.
 He appears regularly on MLB Network’s Clubhouse Confidential, and is a frequent guest commentator on sports business in the media.
 This follows a 25-year business career, where he served as President of billion dollar division of PepsiCo.
 His innovative work in baseball analytics has been featured in The Wall Street Journal, CNNMoney, and the New York Times.
 He teaches in the Graduate Sports Management program at Columbia University and has an MBA from the University of Chicago.